turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Entity_Duplicate(Entity entity) : int entity  -- duplicates all of an entity's components and creates a new entity with them.
 Returns the clone entity handle
 - Entity_IsDescendant(Entity entity, Entity ancestor) : bool result	-- Check whether entity is a descendant of ancestor.
 Returns `true` if entity is in the hierarchy tree of ancestor, `false` otherwise

 - Component_CreateName(Entity entity) : NameComponent result  -- attach a name component to an entity.
-The returned NameComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateLayer(Entity entity) : LayerComponent result  -- attach a layer component to an entity.
-The returned LayerComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateTransform(Entity entity) : TransformComponent result  -- attach a transform component to an entity.
-The returned TransformComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
-The returned LightComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateObject(Entity entity) : ObjectComponent result  -- attach an object component to an entity.
-The returned ObjectComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateInverseKinematics(Entity entity) : InverseKinematicsComponent result  -- attach an IK component to an entity.
-The returned InverseKinematicsComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateSpring(Entity entity) : SpringComponent result  -- attach a spring component to an entity.
-The returned SpringComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateScript(Entity entity) : ScriptComponent result  -- attach a script component to an entity.
-The returned ScriptComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateRigidBodyPhysics(Entity entity) : RigidBodyPhysicsComponent result  -- attach a RigidBodyPhysicsComponent to an entity.
-The returned RigidBodyPhysicsComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateSoftBodyPhysics(Entity entity) : SoftBodyPhysicsComponent result  -- attach a SoftBodyPhysicsComponent to an entity.
-The returned SoftBodyPhysicsComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateForceField(Entity entity) : ForceFieldComponent result  -- attach a ForceFieldComponent to an entity.
-The returned ForceFieldComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateWeather(Entity entity) : WeatherComponent result  -- attach a WeatherComponent to an entity.
-The returned WeatherComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
 - Component_CreateSound(Entity entity) : SoundComponent result  -- attach a SoundComponent to an entity.
-The returned SoundComponent is associated with the entity and can be manipulated
+The returned component is associated with the entity and can be manipulated
-- Component_CreateCollider(Entity entity) : ColliderComponent result  -- attach a script to an entity.
-The returned ColliderComponent is associated with the entity and can be manipulated
+- Component_CreateCollider(Entity entity) : ColliderComponent result  -- attach a ColliderComponent to an entity.
+The returned component is associated with the entity and can be manipulated
+- Component_CreateExpression(Entity entity) : ExpressionComponent result  -- attach a ExpressionComponent to an entity.
+The returned component is associated with the entity and can be manipulated
+- Component_CreateHumanoid(Entity entity) : HumanoidComponent result  -- attach a HumanoidComponent to an entity.
+The returned component is associated with the entity and can be manipulated
+- Component_CreateDecal(Entity entity) : DecalComponent result  -- attach a DecalComponent to an entity.
+The returned component is associated with the entity and can be manipulated
+- Component_CreateSprite(Entity entity) : Sprite result  -- attach a Sprite to an entity.
+The returned component is associated with the entity and can be manipulated
+- Component_CreateFont(Entity entity) : SpriteFont result  -- attach a SpriteFont to an entity.
+The returned component is associated with the entity and can be manipulated

 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)